gohugoio/hugo/content/functions/delimit.md

 categories: [functions]
 tags: [iteration]
 toc: false
+signature: ""
+workson: [lists,taxonomies,terms]
+hugoversion:
+relatedfuncs: []
+deprecated: false
 draft: false
 aliases: []
 ---

-`delimit` loops through any array, slice, or map and returns a string of all the values separated by a delimiter.
+`delimit` loops through any array, slice, or map and returns a string of all the values separated by a delimiter, the second argument in the function call.
 There is an optional third parameter that lets you choose a different delimiter to go between the last two values in the loop.

-Maps will be sorted by keys, and only a slice of the values will be returned.
-This maintains a consistent output order.
+To maintain a consistent output order, maps will be sorted by keys and only a slice of the values will be returned.

-`delimit` works on [lists][], [taxonomies][], and [terms][].

 Examples of `delimit` use the following front matter:

-{{% input "delimit-example-front-matter.toml" nocopy %}}
+{{% input file="delimit-example-front-matter.toml" nocopy="true" %}}
 ```toml
 +++
 title: I love Delimit